zcash/zips/drafts/str4d-overwinter-sighash/draft1.rst

        b. scriptCode of the input (serialized as scripts inside CTxOuts) [TODO]
        c. value of the output spent by this input (8-byte little endian)
        d. nSequence of the input (4-byte little endian)

+The new algorithm is based on the Bitcoin transaction digest algorithm defined in BIP 143, [#BIP0143]_ with replay protection inspired by BUIP-HF v1.2. [#BUIP-HF]_

 The new algorithm MUST be used for signatures created over the Overwinter transaction format.
 [#ZIP-overwinter-tx-format]_ Combined with the new consensus rule that v1 and v2 transaction formats will be